GENERAL TERMS AND CONDITIONS

 2.22.
 A-Record: a 32-bit IP address (version 4) in terms of the Domain Name System.

 2.23.
 Thousand Input Output Sessions: TIOS define the number of data streams processed by the JENTIS system.
 The TIOS value depends on the number of input streams (data streams sent to JENTIS) and the number of pixels creating output streams (data streams sent from JENTIS).

 3.1.
 The Trial Period is specifically designed to give the Customer an opportunity to test the JENTIS Software on its website.

-3.8 If the Trial Period does not lead to an immediate signing of a Contract, JENTIS will return all documents of the Customer as well as data carriers related to the Trial Period and erase the data stored on behalf of the Customer, insofar as no retention obligations or rights exist.
+3.7 If the Trial Period does not lead to an immediate Contract closure for the JENTIS SaaS license, JENTIS will return all documents of the Customer as well as data carriers related to the Trial Period and erase the data stored on behalf of the Customer, insofar as no retention obligations or rights exist.

 4. Scope of Service, Rights to Use the Software